xirzo/Homelab/README.md

 sudo chmod +x scripts/main.sh && sudo ./main.sh
 ```

+Note: this is **start** script for homelab, so it needs to be used on every start of the server.
+You may create a systemd service for that.

 ## Configuration

 You may change docker-compose files as you wish, but do not remove **vps-network** from networks property as it is needed for forwarding ports to your VPS.